Government land acquisition and resumption

 When compensation will be paid

 An offer of compensation will be made after the compensation claim is received.
-If the landholder is satisfied with the offer, the agreement will be documented and settlement will be arranged.
+If the landholder is satisfied with the offer, the agreement will be documented and payment arranged.

 Compensation payments resulting from the resumption of property do not attract GST.